Daniel-Marie Chabert de Joncaire de Clausonne: Early life

-Daniel-Marie Chabert de Joncaire de Clausonne was born to Louis-Thomas Chabert de Joncaire (1670–1739) and Marie-Madeleine Le Gay.
+Daniel-Marie Chabert de Joncaire de Clausonne was born to Louis-Thomas Chabert de Joncaire and Marie-Madeleine Le Gay.
 He was baptized on January 6, 1714 in Repentigny, New France.
 He was the younger brother of Philippe-Thomas Chabert de Joncaire and was often confused for both his father and brother.

 Like his brother, Joncaire was sent to live with the Iroquois at a young age.
 He also lived with the Ottawa, Ojibwa, and Shawnee and later married the Seneca Marguerite-Élisabeth-Ursule Rocbert de La Morandière in Montreal.

 Career

 In 1739 and 1740, Joncaire was a cadet, took part of the force sent to assist Jean-Baptiste Le Moyne de Bienville's attack on the Chickasaws in the Chickasaw Campaign of 1739, and then served as the interpreter during the negotiations of the subsequent peace treaty.

 In 1748, Joncaire was promoted to ensign.
-In 1748, Daniel-Marie replaced his brother Philippe-Thomas as the principal agent for New France among the Iroquois after Philippe-Thomas's resignation.
+Daniel-Marie replaced his brother Philippe-Thomas as the principal agent for New France among the Iroquois after Philippe-Thomas's resignation.
 Joncaire commanded the construction of a new fort, called Fort du Portage or Little Niagara Fort, 1.5 miles above Niagara Falls to intercept furs intended for the British at Fort Oswego.
 In 1750, Joncaire built a small canal above Niagara Falls to power a sawmill.
 In 1757, Joncaire was promoted to lieutenant.

 In 1759, he had Fort du Portage burned down and moved his garrison to reinforce Fort Niagara.
 On July 25, 1759, Joncaire was one of the officers who signed the surrender at the Battle of Fort Niagara.

 Later life

 The British were relieved when Joncaire left Canada in 1761 due to his influence among the natives.
 Upon his return, Joncaire was implicated in the Canada Affair during the Seven Years' War and consequently imprisoned in the Bastille.
 During his trial, his defence was based on records which were destroyed when he burned down Fort du Portage; the court found him guilty of carelessness in his inventories of provisions in 1763 but effectively acquitted him with a warning against future recurrences.

-In 1764, Joncaire went to London and unsuccessfully asked the King George III for the land of the former Fort du Portage.
+In 1764, Joncaire went to London and unsuccessfully asked King George III for the land of the former Fort du Portage.
 He was prevented by Governor James Murray from trading with the native population in Niagara, but was later given permission by William Johnson and Murray's successor, Guy Carleton.
 He died in Detroit in 1771 and was buried on July 5.